Keyboard shortcuts

 • Publish the CoalitionConfig struct (and the derived fingerprint) as the handshake.

-• Publish every module’s and every coalition-run confluence’s MR_TD if TDX-gated.
+• Publish every module’s and every coalition-run composite organism’s TDX Measurements if TDX-gated.

-• Publish every coalition-commissioned standalone organism’s MR_TD that is TDX-gated.
-If the organism is operated by a different team, that team publishes its own MR_TD and the coalition operator re-publishes for convenience.
+• Publish every coalition-commissioned standalone organism’s TDX Measurements that is TDX-gated.
+If the organism is operated by a different team, that team publishes its own TDX Measurements and the coalition operator re-publishes for convenience.

-• Document the set of citizens and confluences referenced, including a pointer to each per-citizen operator’s and per-confluence operator’s handshake page.
+• Document the set of members and composite organisms referenced, including a pointer to each per-member operator’s and per-composite-organism operator’s handshake page.

 • State explicitly which modules the coalition ships and which it does not.
 Silence is ambiguous.

-• Notify integrators when a referenced citizen’s stable id bumps and publish the updated CoalitionConfig promptly.
+• Notify integrators when a referenced member’s stable id bumps and publish the updated CoalitionConfig promptly.

 What a compromised coalition cannot do